tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 extensions
-: A list of extensions that the client can take into consideration when generating a Client Hello message.
+: A list of extensions that the client can take into consideration when generating a ClientHello message.
 The purpose of the field is to provide room for additional features in the future.
+See {{config-extensions}} for guidance on what type of extensions are appropriate for this structure.

-The format is defined in {{RFC8446}};
+The format is defined in {{RFC8446}}; Section 4.2.
+The same interpretation rules
-Section 4.2.
-The same interpretation rules apply: extensions MAY appear in any order, but there MUST NOT be more than one extension of the same type in the extensions block.
-An extension may be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.
-A client which receives a mandatory extension they do not understand must reject the ECHOConfig content.
+apply: extensions MAY appear in any order, but there MUST NOT be more than one extension of the same type in the extensions block.
+An extension can be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.
+A client which receives a mandatory extension they do not understand MUST reject the ECHOConfig content.

 Clients MUST parse the extension list and check for unsupported mandatory extensions.
 If an unsupported mandatory extension is present, clients MUST reject the ECHOConfig value.

 # The "encrypted_client_hello" extension {#encrypted-client-hello}